-In 1995, the State legislature enacted a law specific to who may represent, or make a presentation, for a taxpayer in the administrative tax review process.
-The presentation includes preparation and filing of documents, correspondence, communication with local tax authorities, and representation at meetings, hearings, and conferences.
+In 1995, the State legislature enacted a law specific to who may represent or make a presentation for a taxpayer in the administrative tax review process.
+The administrative tax review presentation would include preparing and filing documents, correspondence, communication with local tax authorities, and representation at meetings, hearings, and conferences.
 Only the following persons can make a presentation on behalf of a taxpayer:

 - Taxpayer

-- A member of taxpayer's immediate family (providing no compensation is made)
+- A member of the taxpayer's immediate family (providing no compensation is made)

 - Taxpayers' full-time employee

 - Partner of partnership

 - Attorney

 - Certified Public Accountant (CPA)

 - An Internal Revenue Service enrolled agent (refer to the Internal Revenue Service)

-- A real estate appraiser who is registered, licensed, or certified by the South Carolina Real Estate Appraiser's Board
+- A real estate appraiser who is registered, licensed or certified by the South Carolina Real Estate Appraiser's Board